Renault Captur SUV - MPG, running costs & CO2

 Renault Captur MPG & CO2

-The Captur costs around £2,000 more than the equivalent Clio, and its petrol engines return fuel-efficiency figures upwards of 40mpg.
-Its CO2 emissions are also on a par with rivals, so the Captur will be just as affordable for company-car drivers, while costing £150 a year in road tax.
-The diesels won’t suit mostly urban drivers, but could be worth a look for higher mileage owners who often sit on the motorway, and they both return up to 58.9mpg.
+The Captur costs around £2,000 more than the equivalent Clio and its petrol engines return fuel-efficiency figures upwards of 40mpg.
+Its CO2 emissions are also on a par with rivals, with the entry-level Captur dCI 95 diesel producing CO2 emissions of 125g/km, rising to 144g/km in the TCe 130 petrol making it an affordable option for company-car drivers.
+The diesels won’t suit mostly urban drivers but could be worth a look for higher mileage owners who often sit on the motorway, and they both return up to 58.9mpg.
+Every petrol and diesel Captur costs £150 a year to tax.

 The Captur E-Tech plug-in hybrid is the most expensive to buy, starting from just over £30,000, but also offers the lowest running costs, particularly for company-car drivers.
 Its 9.8kWh battery needs charging from your home supply or a public fast charger and offers around 30 miles of electric driving in ideal conditions.
 During the cold weather of our winter testing, this shrank to more like 20 miles, which was a little disappointing.